AdamRWeinstein/SentimentAnalysis/README.md

 - **Accuracy**: The percentage of our predictions that are correct.
 - **Precision**: Out of all the positive predictions we made, how many were actually positive.
 - **Recall**: Out of all the positive instances in the dataset, how many did we correctly classify?
-- **F1-score**: Combines both precision and recall, providing a single score showing the balance of both.
+- **F1-score***: Combines both precision and recall, providing a single score showing the balance of both.
 This metric ensures that the model does not neglect either of these metrics.

+* The F1-score metric is not readily available through the Keras library so I do not capture it for the RNN models.

 The results indicate the strengths and weaknesses of each approach on the given dataset.

 ### Naive Bayes

 - Best Parameters: {'alpha': 0.5}
-- Best Cross-Validation Score: 0.8700
 - Accuracy: 0.8305
 - Precision: 0.8636
 - Recall: 0.7850